 Website: Boston City Hall

 7. Trinity Church

 This is one of the most amazing churches in Boston which has excellent architecture.
 This church is a National Historic Landmark which was constructed in 1877.
 The church’s facade features heavy walls made of rough stones.
 The interiors of the church are expansive and beautifully decorated with murals.
 The opulence of the interiors is further enhanced with the stained glass windows.
 The church is located near the Public Library and both buildings add beauty to the Boston skyline.

 Address: 206 Clarendon St, Boston, MA 02116, USA

 Website: Trinity Church

 The Boston Public Library is a public library system in Boston that was founded in 1848.
 The original Boston Public Library was nicknamed as a “palace for the people” as it provided patrons with a large range of books.
-Today, this library is spread over two buildings, both of which have great architecture.
+Today, this famous architecture in Boston is spread over two buildings, both of which have great design.
 The library is located only a stone’s throw away from Copley station.
 The interiors are warm and inviting.
 This is a great place to relax if you want to browse through some books.

 Boston Public Library

 Address: 700 Boylston St, Boston, 02116